rdbartram/dftaiblog/src/posts/twss/ps-gui-future-2.md

 layout: post
 lang: en
 author: rdbartram
-title: "the PowerShell GUI of the future II : HTML and CSS"
+title: 'the PowerShell GUI of the future II : HTML and CSS'
 description: Creating GUIs in PowerShell is possible but how useful is it day to day
 excerpt: Creating GUIs in PowerShell is possible but how useful is it day to day
 cover: false